orionnelson/Wff-Calculator/README.md

 Instead please resort to (¬(¬a)).
  ````
 ## Usage of the  Program
-The following symbols are used in the program to denote the functions of the adequate set (¬,Λ,ν, →)
+The following symbols are used in the program to denote the functions of the adequate set (¬,Λ,ν, →) and extended set (x,↓)
 The formula will accept either the number or these symbols themselves.
 ````
 ` 1 =  ¬ ` negation.